swiftlang/swift-testing/Documentation/StyleGuide.md

 - Optionally, include an overview to the collection.
 - Organize the symbols under topic group headings.
 Begin a topic group heading with a gerund.
-- Match the names of a collections and the files that contain them using kebab-case.
+- Match the names of collections and the files that contain them using kebab-case.

 #### Technical details